hackalog/hackalog.github.io/_posts/2020-02-11-cookiecutter.md

 ---
 layout: post
+title: The Fork Not Taken
 ---

-**TL;DR** The cookiecutter project is facing a fork.
-Their problems boil down to a clash between models: gift culture, and capitalism.
+**TL;DR**: The cookiecutter project is facing a fork.
+Their problems boil down to a clash between economies: gift culture, and capitalism.

 ### The Problem with Progress